Hisma/cline-rules-workflows/templates/docsite-workspace/workflows/research-and-document.md

 - **Missing context** - Ensure you understand the full context of information
 - **Over-reliance on single sources** - Cross-verify important claims

+## Template Customization Notes

+- Adapt MCP tool usage to your available servers
+- Modify documentation structure to match your project's style
+- Add project-specific verification steps
+- Include domain-specific research techniques
+- Update quality checklist based on your project's standards

-This workflow ensures that all documentation is research-backed, accurate, and maintainable over time.
+This workflow ensures that all documentation is research-backed, accurate, and maintainable over time while following your project's specific standards and requirements.